-The Valborg tradition is originally from Germany and was introduced in Sweden during the middle ages.
-Saint Walpurga, directly translated to “Heliga Valborg”, was an abbess at a monastery and lived during the 700s.
-Saint Walpurga was declared a saint on May 1 during the 1400s and was after that celebrated by the Germans on the first of May, originally calling the holiday “Walpurgisnacht”.
-This is where the inspiration for the name Valborg came from.
+The Valborg tradition originated from Germany and was introduced in Sweden during the middle ages.
+Saint Walpurga, an abbess at a monastery during the 700s, was declared a saint on May 1 during the 1400s and has since then been celebrated on May 1 by the Germans, originally calling the holiday “Walpurgisnacht”.

-Why do we light a bonfire and fireworks?
+Why do Swedes light bonfires and use fireworks?

-Nowadays, in Sweden, we celebrate Valborg to welcome the start of spring.
+Nowadays, Swedes celebrate Valborg as a way to welcome spring.
 The day also happens to fall on the same day as our king Carl XVI Gustaf’s birthday, which is a celebration in itself.